jkardach/Flags/README.md

 # Flags
-Has the flags of the states, Assignment 2 of swift class.
+Has the flags of the states, Assignment 2 of swift class at DeAnza College.

-This struct does most of the work.
+The stateData struct  does most of the work.
 It's main function is to crate a struct which loads all of its data from a JSON file loaded in the bundle (see the "States.json" fle in the navigator).
 This file was created by MIT in a civics project for here: https://github.com/CivilServiceUSA/us-states.
 For the